Hackers easily bust into voting machines, in conference challenge

 With every machine successfully breached in less than a day, the conference proved the devices are not up to par with modern technologies.

-Hacking methods reportedly included simple tactics like surfing through Google to find passwords, or by hitting control-alt-delete and entering the machine’s generic password to unlock administrative functions.
+Hacking methods reportedly included simple tactics like surfing through Google to find passwords, and hitting control-alt-delete and entering the machine’s generic password to unlock administrative functions.

 Concerns over the nation’s voting security have escalated amid warnings that foreign actors and others could exploit vulnerabilities and disrupt elections.